derrickkirezi/chinook-sql-analysis/README.md

 ## Progress
 - ✅ Step 1: Database overview and relationships completed
 - ✅ Step 2: Data quality checks completed
+  - All customers have invoices
+  - All invoices have items
+  - Some tracks have never been sold (low demand)
+  - All invoices have positive totals

 - ⏳ Step 3: Sales and customer analysis (next)